hbgolze/hbgolze.github.io/problems.md

 | 2015 | March 21 | [Flyer](/doc/2015-umo-flyer.pdf) | [Problems](/doc/2015UtahMathOlympiad.pdf) | [Solutions](/doc/2015UtahMathOlympiadSolutions.pdf) |
 | 2014 | March 22 | [Flyer](/doc/2014-umo-flyer.pdf) | [Problems](/doc/2014UtahMathOlympiad.pdf) | [Solutions](/doc/2014UtahMathOlympiadSolutions.pdf) |
 | 2013 | February 16 | [Flyer](/doc/2013-umo-flyer.pdf) | [Problems](/doc/2013UtahMathOlympiad.pdf) | [Solutions](/doc/2013UtahMathOlympiadSolutions.pdf) |

+### © Copyright Notice

+We encourage you to use and distribute the UMO problems and solutions for educational purposes, with attribution.
+Commercial use is prohibited.
+Copyright is held by the [UMO committee](../about).